AntiCope/anticope.ml/MeteorFAQs.md

   Inside the gui, you left click to toggle a module and right click to configure that module.
 </details>

-### How do I activate HUD?
+### How do I use the HUD?

 <details>
   <summary>Turn on the HUD Module</summary>

-  1. Activate the HUD Module in the render category.
+  - Activate the HUD Module in the render category.
-  2. Go to the HUD tab (the top of your screen)
+  - Go to the HUD tab (the top of your screen)

   ![image](https://user-images.githubusercontent.com/72693226/129832108-683ea81a-028c-4d96-8419-4a5dfde5f527.png)

-  3. If the hud elements are red, that indicates that they are **off**.
-To toggle them simply left click and right click to configure.
+  - If the hud elements are red, that indicates that they are **off**.
+To toggle them simply left click and right click to configure (scale and other attributes).
 </details>

 ### How to prevent people noticing me use Meteor?